 Any class or group created in LINC-ED has a Current Expectations page associated with it.
-Here you can enter National Standards information for your class.
+Here you can enter School expectations information for your class.
 It is also a great place to see an overview of the data that has been added and check for any missing data.

 1. Go to the Groups and Classes menu

 2. Select your class or click choose the type of group you wish to view